 2. Improved Analysis: Analytics collaboration functionality within an analytics hub provides individuals an understanding of the content and associated business rules related to an analytics asset and gives them the ability to then determine how best to use the information.

-3. Better Decision Making: Making the best possible decision rests with the information that is being used.
+3. Better Decision-Making: Making the best possible decision rests with the information that is being used.
 If one does not have a full understanding of the information being examined, then the analysis will be off.
 If the analysis is off, the best possible decision may not be made.
-So, producing better decisions requires an understanding of the information being examined – which includes the context of the data, the business rules being applied, the source of the data, and perspectives of other individuals who have used the analytics asset.
-With greater understanding of the information, the analyses are improved because individuals have an appropriate contextual appreciation for data within the analytics asset and how it should be best used.
+So, producing better decisions requires an understanding of the information being examined—which includes the context of the data, the business rules being applied, the source of the data, and the perspectives of other individuals who have used the analytics asset.
+With a greater understanding of the information, the analyses are improved because individuals have an appropriate contextual appreciation for data within the analytics asset and how it should be best used.

 Conclusion